PyCQA/redbaron/docs/tuto.rst

 A short list of useful features of RedBaron:

 * :file:`.map`, a method of RedBaron lists that takes a callable (like a lambda or a function), apply it to every one of its members and returns a RedBaron list containing the result of the call
-* :file:`.apply` same than :file:`.map` except it returns a RedBaron list of the nodes on which the callable has been applied (i.e. the members before the call instead of the members after the call) (for simplicity we uses the :file:`int` buildin function here, you might want to look at :file:`to_python` in the futur for a more generic convertion operation)
+* :file:`.apply` same than :file:`.map` except it returns a RedBaron list of the nodes on which the callable has been applied (i.e. the members before the call instead of the members after the call) (for simplicity we uses the :file:`int` builtin function here, you might want to look at :file:`to_python` in the future for a more generic conversion operation)

 .. ipython:: python